code4it-dev/c4it-hugo/content/architecture-note/004-testing-pyramid-vs-testing-diamond/index.md

 * **they don't test the interaction between real components**: you must use fakes, stubs, and mocks to test the correctness of your tests;
 * **they don't help in discovering side effects of a change**: say that you have a fictious method `Sanitize(string text)`, exposed by the class `StringUtilities`. `Sanitize` returns an empty string if the `text` variable is invalid.
 Now you change the implementation to return `null` instead of an empty string if the input string is invalid.
 And say that an external class `TextHandler` injects, using DI, the `StringUtilities` class in order to use the `Sanitize` method.
 When writing tests for the `TextHandler` method, you don't create a concrete instance of `StringUtilities`, but rely on stubs or mocks.
 Then, if you change the implementation of `Sanitize` without updating also the tests of `TextHandler`, you won't notice the change and the related side effects, and the production code is probably going to break because you are performing operations on a `null` value instead of an empty string.

-### Integration tests: focus on the interaction between components, but harder to write
+### Integration Tests: focus on the interaction between components, but harder to write

-Integration tests are meant to validate that different parts of the system (for example, two concrete classes) work well together.
+Integration Tests are meant to validate that different parts of the system (for example, two concrete classes) work well together.

 One kind of Integration Test that I find particularly effective is the one that **tests API functionalities**: you spin up an *in-memory* test server that runs your APIs with all the concrete *internal* dependencies (no stubs or mocks), and then you call such endpoints and validate the final result.

 You can also - as I'd recommend - use an in-memory database instead of a real one.
 And all the *external* dependencies, such as external API systems, to ensure that your tests don't have dependencies upon systems you can't control.

-We can list some advantages of integration tests:
+We can list some advantages of Integration Tests:

 * they ensure that the system, with **real classes**, works correctly;
 * they **test upon functionalities, not implementations**.
 If you add a new parameter to an internal method, you don't have to worry about updating the tests: **implementation details do not matter**;